ntk148v/hugo-toigian/README.md

 snap install hugo --channel=extended
 ```

+- Hugo Pipe’s PostCSS requires the `postcss-cli` JavaScript package to be installed in the environment (`npm install -g postcss postcss-cli`) along with any PostCSS plugin(s) used (e.g., `npm install -g autoprefixer`).
+If you are using the Hugo Snap package, PostCSS and plugin(s) need to be installed locally within your Hugo site directory, e.g., `npm install postcss-cli` without the -g flag.

 ## 3. Installation

 - Go to root directory of your Hugo website, or create a new site with: